Group of Thai politicians plan overseas movement to resist coup

 The junta has banned meetings of more than five people and at the weekend flooded Bangkok with thousands of troops and policemen.
 Opposition to the coup has been limited to small flash mob protests, and they have for the most part been peaceful.

-Some protesters have expressed defiance through the use of a three-fingered salute inspired by the hit film "The Hunger Games", where the gesture symbolized rebellion against a totalitarian regime.
+Some protesters have expressed defiance through the use of a three-fingered salute inspired by the hit film "The Hunger Games", where the gesture symbolised rebellion against a totalitarian regime.

-Others Bangkok protesters have sat in groups of less than five reading books about civil disobedience or that criticize authoritarian government, such as George Orwell's "1984".
+Others Bangkok protesters have sat in groups of less than five reading books about civil disobedience or that criticise authoritarian government, such as George Orwell's "1984".

 (Additional reporting by Pracha Hariraksapitak in BANGKOK and Prak Chan Thul in PHNOM PENH; Editing by Raju Gopalakrishnan)